 Outcome Assessment Strategies

-• Response paper or journals reflecting on life experiences, events, and social phenomena.
+Response papers or journals reflecting on life experiences or social events

 Course Content (Themes, Concepts, Issues and Skills)